ggburton/my-cloudformation-templates/README.md

 A Minimal deployment that creates a web server.... no HTTPS at this stage.

-## 2. multiAzRDSNetworkSetup.yaml
+## 2. multiAzRDSSetup.yaml

-Create the network stack for a multi-AZ RDS instance.

-This creates 4 subnets; 2 public, 2 private and creates an private and public RDS subnetgroup.

-It also creates a NAT gateway in the private subnetgroup, so I can place an EC2 instance for testing.
+Creates a muti-AZ postgres RDS deployemnt using a new VPC with 4 subnets.
+2 private and 2 public.

+This is a work in progress. still some hard coded values that need to be changed.